Kevin McCarthy secures Speakership after historic floor battle

 The date on which he secured the gavel marked two years since another pivotal moment for McCarthy: the Jan.
 6, 2021, attack on the Capitol.

-In his Speakership bid, Trump endorsed the GOP Leader and called the holdouts to lobby for McCarthy.
+In McCarthy Speakership bid, Trump endorsed the GOP leader and called on the holdouts to lobby for him.

 A massive fundraiser and savvy campaign tactician, McCarthy has long shown a willingness to bend to the political winds.
-In his memoir, Boehner recalled McCarthy – as the House Majority Whip in 2013 – voting with House Majority Leader Eric Cantor against a “fiscal cliff” tax deal that he had whipped to ensure it would pass.
+In his memoir, Boehner recalled McCarthy — as the House majority whip in 2013 — voting with House Majority Leader Eric Cantor (R-Va.) against a “fiscal cliff” tax deal that he had whipped to ensure it would pass.
 He could see the growing anti-government Tea Party sentiment in his party.

 In October, McCarthy told Punchbowl News that if he did not win the Speakership, it was “not God’s plan for me to be speaker.”